-Election day in Seattle is coming up on November 8.
+Election day in Seattle is coming up this Tuesday, November 7.

-Although you can register to vote in person on election day, the deadline to submit your voter registration online or by mail is October 31.
-If you plan to vote in the general election this November 8, be sure to read our guide below for all the info you need to know.
+Although the deadline to submit your voter registration online or by mail was October 31, you can register to vote in person on election day!
+If you plan to vote in the general election this November 7, be sure to read our guide below for all the info you need to know.

 Here are the answers to all of your questions about election day in Seattle:

 To vote in the general election in Seattle you must:

 - Be a legal resident of Washington state for at least 30 days

 - Be at least 18 years old (pre-registration can happen at 16 or 17, but you must be 18 years old to vote)

 How can I register to vote?

 You can register to vote in Washington state online!
 Here is the online voter registration application; you’ll need current Washington State driver’s license, permit or ID card.